gitgabrio/pmml-tracing-quarkus/README.md

-# DMN Tracing Quarkus example
+# PMML Tracing Quarkus example

 ## Description

-A simple DMN service to evaluate a loan approval and generate tracing events that might be consumed by the Trusty service.
+A simple PMML service to evaluate some models that might be consumed by the Trusty service.

 ## Installing and Running